 False Claims Act cases are sometimes called “qui tam” lawsuits.
 Qui tam is an abbreviated Latin phrase that means “he who sues on behalf of the King as well as for himself.”
-When a whistleblower brings a qui tam case under the False Claims Act, he or she is referred to as a “relator.”
+When a whistleblower brings a qui tam case under the False Claims Act, he or she files a lawsuit in the name of the United States government.
+Such whistleblowers are commonly referred to as “relators.”

-That’s why the government encourages and protects whistleblowers – because their information may cut waste, protect soldiers and save lives.
+That is why the government encourages and protects whistleblowers – because their information may cut waste, protect soldiers, and save lives.